- the capacity of a nation's nuclear weapon stockpile to kill many times the total population of any given nation

 - much more of something than is necessary, appropriate, etc.; esp., an excess of effort in attempting to achieve some end

-- Destructive nuclear capacity exceeding the amount needed to destroy an enemy.
+- The destructive use of military force beyond the amount needed to destroy an enemy.

 - An excess of what is necessary or appropriate for a particular end: “government overkill in dealing with dissent” (Jesse Unruh).

-To destroy (an enemy or enemy target) with more nuclear force than necessary.
+- To destroy (an enemy or enemy target) with more force than necessary.